molpopgen/fwdpy11/doc/pages/regions.rst

 A simulation will typically have a mutation rate, :math:`\\mu`, which represents the mean of a Poisson number of mutations per gamete per generation), and a recombination rate, :math:`r`, which again is the mean of Poisson number of crossover events (per diploid, per generation).
 These parameters are the _total_ rates across an entire simulated region.
 Variation in these parameters along the region are affected by a set of positions coupled with "weights", which the user specifies using S4 classes.

-The base class: :class:`fwdpy11.fwdpy11.Region`
+The base class: :class:`fwdpy11.regions.Region`

-A :class:`fwdpy11.fwdpy11.Region` is an Python class with the following members:
+A :class:`fwdpy11.regions.Region` is a Python class with the following members:

 * :math:`b`, which is the beginning/start of the region.
 The type is "float".
 * :math:`e`, which is the end/stop of the region.
 The type is "float".